Web Analytics

 John 21:7 KJV Therefore that disciple whom Jesus loved saith unto Peter, It is the Lord.
 Now when Simon Peter heard that it was the Lord, he girt his fisher's coat unto him, (for he was naked,) and did cast himself into the sea.

-We don't know the degree of nakedness.
-Let's look at another translation of this verse.
+We don't know the degree of nakedness here, but let's look at another translation of this verse.

 John 21:7 Living Bible -Then I said to Peter, “It is the Lord!”
 At that, Simon Peter put on his tunic (for he was stripped to the waist) and jumped into the water and swam ashore.